LiEnby/eCDP-Serial-Code/README.md

 -- JavaScript

-One of the users on the eCDP Speedrunning discord called "User670" ported the algorithm to JavaScript, so i am now using his version for the Web Interface rather than running my C Code via php exec() like i was doing before its slightly faster, and more secure to do it this way too, so yeah.
+One of the users on the eCDP Speedrunning discord called "User670" ported the algorithm to JavaScript, based on LazyDogP's version since python is closer to JS than C is .. so i am now using his version for the Web Interface rather than running my C Code via php exec() like i was doing before, its slightly faster, and more secure to do it this way too since i dont risk someone finding a way to break out of the exec() and run arbitary code.. so yeah.